etc5523-2021/blog-NishthaArora3008/README.md

-# My Blog
+# Nishtha's Blog

-This is the blog of [FILL].
+This is the blog of [Nishtha Arora].
-The URL of this blog is [FILL].
+The URL of this blog is [file:///Users/nishthaarora/Downloads/blog-NishthaArora3008/docs/blog1.html].

 ## Blog Post 1

 This assessment is due Fri Sep 3 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is [Afghanistan].

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in [blog1].html

 - [ ] Selected a country
 - [ ] Website with R markdown